FaezehMirlohi/datasci-217-06-data-munging-ds217-assignment-06/README.md

     4. Removed 4612 outliers from 'year' and 2898 outliers from 'population'.
     5. Converted 'income_groups' and 'gender' columns to categorical data types.
 -   **Significant changes in data distribution**:
-    1.  **Reduction in the range of values for 'year' and 'population' due to the removal of outliers**.
+    1. Reduction in the range of values for 'year' and 'population' due to the removal of outliers.
-    2.  **Minor shifts in the median of 'age' and 'population' due to handling missing values**.
+    2. Minor shifts in the median of 'age' and 'population' due to handling missing values.
-    3.  **Improved data consistency and accuracy, particularly in 'income_groups' and 'gender' after error correction**.
+    3. Improved data consistency and accuracy, particularly in 'income_groups' and 'gender' after error correction.